DDT5/snip1155-reference-impl/README.md

 ## Abstract

 This SNIP1155 specification ("spec" or "specs") outlines the functionality and interface of a [Secret Network](https://github.com/scrtlabs/SecretNetwork) contract that can manage multiple token types.
-The specifications are loosely based on [CW1155](https://lib.rs/crates/cw1155) which is in turn based on Ethereum's [ERC1155](https://eips.ethereum.org/EIPS/eip-1155#non-fungible-tokens), with an additional privacy layer made possible as a Secret Network contract.
+The specifications are loosely based on [CW1155](https://lib.rs/crates/cw1155) which is in turn based on Ethereum's [ERC1155](https://eips.ethereum.org/EIPS/eip-1155), with an additional privacy layer made possible as a Secret Network contract.

-SNIP1155 allows a single contract to manage multiple tokens.
-This can be a combination of fungible tokens and non-fungible tokens, each with separate configurations, attributes and metadata.
+SNIP1155 allows a single contract to create and manage multiple tokens, which can be a combination of fungible tokens and non-fungible tokens, each with separate configurations, attributes and metadata.
 Fungible and non-fungible tokens are mostly treated equally; the key difference is that NFTs have total_supply of 1 and can only be minted once.
 Unlike CW1155 where approvals must cover the entire set of tokens, users interacting with SNIP1155 contracts are able to control which tokens fall in scope for a given approval.
 This is a feature from [ERC1761](https://eips.ethereum.org/EIPS/eip-1761).

 The ability to hold multiple token types provides new functionality (such as batch transferring multiple token types), as well as improved developer and user experience.
-For example, using a SNIP1155 contract instead of multiple SNIP20 and SNIP721 contracts can reduce the required number of approval transactions, inter-contract messages, and dedicated factory contracts.
+For example, using a SNIP1155 contract instead of multiple SNIP20 and SNIP721 contracts can reduce the required number of approval transactions, inter-contract messages, and factory contracts.
 These translate to better user experiences, simpler application development, and lower gas fees.

 See [design decisions](#design-decisions) for more details.